Mitsubishi H-60: Accidents

 On 26 August 2017, a Japan Maritime Self-Defense Force SH-60J crashed in the Sea of Japan off Aomori Prefecture in northern Japan.
 The helicopter was conducting takeoff and landing drills and had taken off from the destroyer Setogiri.
 It was based at the JMSDF's Ominato base in Mutsu in Aomori.
 One crew member was rescued, the other three were missing.
 The JMSDF attributed the crash to human error.
 The wreckage was later discovered at a depth of around 2,600 meters.
 The wreck was salvaged in October and two bodies were found, that of the pilot and co-pilot.
 One crew member remains missing.

 On 17 October 2017, UH-60J 58-4596 of the Air Rescue Wing Hamamatsu Detachment crashed into the sea off Shizuoka Prefecture while conducting night rescue drills.
 Some wreckage was found but the four crew members were not located.
 Major searches continued with SDF assets with other parts recovered.
 A private salvage company started work from 2 November and located part of the fuselage.
 In November, parts of the aircraft were recovered including the Flight Data Recorder (black box) from a location approximately 31 kilometers south of Hamamatsu Air Base.
 On 29 November the body of one of the crew members was discovered in the wreckage.

+On 20 April 2024, two SH-60Ks carrying four crew members each crashed near Torishima Island during a nighttime anti-submarine warfare training operation.
+Contact with the first helicopter was lost at 10:38pm local time (13:38 UTC) with the second one being lost around 11:04pm (14:04 UTC).
+Japanese defense officials believe it is highly likely that the helicopters collided.
+Some wreckage, including flight data recorders, a blade from each aircraft, helmets, and other wreckage, were found by rescuers.
+One crew member is confirmed dead, while the other seven remain missing.
+The Japanese Maritime Self-Defense Force sent 12 vessels and seven aircraft to aid in search operations.
+U.S. Ambassador to Japan Rahm Emanuel offered the United States's support with the search and rescue operation.
+A JMSDF report published in July of that same year stated that the accident was caused by a lack of instructions to the crew from the commanding officers aboard the ships and a failure to keep a lookout and communicate with each other from the helicopters crews side.
+The same report also stated that all 8 occupants of the helicopters had died in the accident.
+The JMSDF reported that the bodies were found when the SH-60Ks were salvaged.